|

 The California High School Proficiency Examination or CHSPE.
 Passing the CHSPE, which is administered twice a year, earns the equivalent of a high school diploma in CA. Students are eligible to take the CHSPE if, on the test date, they are:

-The CHSPE exam dates for 2004 are March 20th, July 17th, and October 16th.
+The CHSPE exam is administered three times a year.
 For information & registration contact: California Proficiency Testing, or 1-866-342-4773.

 (Note: The CHSPE is NOT the same test as the California High School Exit Exam required of public school students.)